 One of the most important aspects of the follow-up care arrangements is a safety plan to help prevent the incident happening again.
-The safety plan should be a joint effort between your family member and their GP/Emergency Department staff, any others involved in their care, and you.
+The safety plan should be a joint effort between your family member/person you care for and their GP/Emergency Department staff, any others involved in their care, and you.

-You should know your family member's safety plan and understand your role in it.
+You should know the safety plan for your loved one and understand your role in it.
 Ask if you are unsure.

-- Know your family member's 'triggers' such as the anniversary of a loss, alcohol, or stress from relationships. - Build supports for your family member with mental health professionals, family, friends and community resources. - Work with your family member's strengths to improve their safety. - Promote communication and honesty in your relationship with your family member.
+- Know their 'triggers' such as the anniversary of a loss, alcohol, or stress from relationships. - Build supports for them with mental health professionals, family, friends and community resources. - Work with their strengths to improve their safety. - Promote communication and honesty in your relationship with them.

 Remember that safety cannot be guaranteed by anyone.
-The goal is to reduce the risk and build supports for everyone in the family.
+The goal is to reduce the risk and build supports for everyone involved.